jiaoshuntian/ivory-operator/docs/content/guides/storage-retention.md

 weight: 125
 ---

-PGO uses [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to store Postgres data and, based on your configuration, data for backups, archives, etc. There are cases where you may want to retain your volumes for [later use]({{< relref "./data-migration.md" >}}).
+IVYO uses [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to store Ivory data and, based on your configuration, data for backups, archives, etc. There are cases where you may want to retain your volumes for [later use]({{< relref "./data-migration.md" >}}).

-The below guide shows how to configure your persistent volumes (PVs) to remain after a Postgres cluster managed by PGO is deleted and to deploy the retained PVs to a new Postgres cluster.
+The below guide shows how to configure your persistent volumes (PVs) to remain after a Ivory cluster managed by IVYO is deleted and to deploy the retained PVs to a new Ivory cluster.

-For the purposes of this exercise, we will use a Postgres cluster named `hippo`.
+For the purposes of this exercise, we will use a Ivory cluster named `hippo`.

 ## Modify Persistent Volume Retention